My Work Setup

 WP Vivid Backup $239.20/Lifetime – Added 11/23/2022

 This plugin is one of the best WordPress backup plugins I’ve used, period.
-I haven’t seen many that automatically backup prior to an upgrade
+I haven’t seen many that automatically create a site backup before an upgrade.

 Duplicator Pro ($549.00/Lifetime) – Added 9/2/2023